Diagnosis of HIV/AIDS: Rapid or point-of-care tests

 Rapid antibody tests are qualitative immunoassays intended for use in point-of-care testing to aid in the diagnosis of HIV infection.
 These tests should be used in conjunction with the clinical status, history, and risk factors of the person being tested.
 The positive predictive value of Rapid Antibody Tests in low-risk populations has not been evaluated.
 These tests should be used in appropriate multi-test algorithms designed for statistical validation of rapid HIV test results.

 If no antibodies to HIV are detected, this does not mean the person has not been infected with HIV.
 It may take several months after HIV infection for the antibody response to reach detectable levels, during which time rapid testing for antibodies to HIV will not be indicative of true infection status.
 For most people, HIV antibodies reach a detectable level after two to six weeks.

 Although these tests have high specificity, false positives do occur.
 Any positive test result should be confirmed by a lab using the western blot.

+Rapid combination antigen/antibody tests are also available.